awsdocs/aws-codedeploy-user-guide/doc_source/troubleshooting-deployments.md

 1. After you have examined the log files, we recommend that you disable wire logging to reduce log file size and the amount of sensitive information that may appear in the output in plain text on the instance in the future\.

-To learn how to find the wire logging file and enable and disable wire logging, see **:log\_aws\_wire:** in [Working with the AWS CodeDeploy Agent](codedeploy-agent.md)\.
+To learn how to find the wire logging file and enable and disable wire logging, see **:log\_aws\_wire:** in [Working with the CodeDeploy Agent](codedeploy-agent.md)\.

 ## Windows PowerShell scripts fail to use the 64\-bit version of Windows PowerShell by default<a name="troubleshooting-deployments-powershell"></a>

 If a Windows PowerShell script running as part of a deployment relies on 64\-bit functionality \(for example, because it consumes more memory than a 32\-bit application will allow or calls libraries that are offered only in a 64\-bit version\), the script may crash or otherwise not run as expected\.
-This is because, by default, AWS CodeDeploy uses the 32\-bit version of Windows PowerShell to run Windows PowerShell scripts that are part of an application revision\.
+This is because, by default, CodeDeploy uses the 32\-bit version of Windows PowerShell to run Windows PowerShell scripts that are part of an application revision\.

 Add code like the following to the beginning of any script that must run with the 64\-bit version of Windows PowerShell: